-- 1. Each request will be reviewed and approval granted or denied on a case-by-case basis by the General Manager. - 2.
-Requests must be due to a catastrophic illness of the requesting employee only. - 3.
-The requesting employee must have no accrued sick leave balance and no accrued vacation leave balance at the time of the request. - 4.
-Upon approval of the General Manager the requesting employee, or another Commission employee they have designated, may initiate requests to Commission employees for the transfer of accrued vacation leave hours. - 5.
-Employees wanting to voluntarily transfer accrued vacation leave hours to the requesting employee may do so only as follows: - a.
-The transferring employee's Facility Director must authorize the transfer of hours by signature, and such authorization will indicate the transfer of hours can be accomplished within the facility fiscal year budget; - b.
-The transfer of accrued vacation leave hours cannot exceed a total of 40 hours per transferring employee for each individual requesting employee for each fiscal year; - c.
-If the transferring employee's vacation leave balance has reached the capped limit, the employee cannot uncap their accrued hours to allow for a transfer of hours.
-Transferred hours must be deducted from accrued hours at or below the applicable cap. - 6.
-Normal leave accruals will not continue for requesting employees while they are on paid leave status as a result of transferred hours.
-However, health and welfare benefits provided for any other employee on paid leave status will continue for the requesting employee for as long as they remain on paid status.
+1. employees eligible to accrue vacation may request transfer of ion leave hours. · 2. request will be reviewed and approval granted or denied on a by-case basis by the General Manager.
+2. ests must be due to a catastrophic illness of the requesting oyee only.
+3. equesting employee must have no accrued sick leave balance and crued vacation leave balance at the time of the request. • • 4. anoth reque approval of the General Manager the requesting employee, or er Commission employee they have designated, may initiate sts to Commission employees for the transfer of accrued vacation hours.
+5. - oyees wanting to voluntarily transfer accrued vacation leave to the requesting employee may do so only as follows: a.
+The transferring employee's Facility Director must authorize the transfer of hours by signature, and such authorization will indicate the transfer of hours can be accomplished within the facility fiscal year budget; b.
+The transfer of accrued vacation leave hours cannot exceed a total of 40 hours per transferring employee for each individual requesting employee for each fiscal year; C. If the transferring employee's vacation leave balance has reached the capped limit, the employee cannot uncap their accrued hours to allow for a transfer of hours.
+Transferred hours must be deducted from accrued hours at or below the applicable cap.